nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `LESSON_INDEX` and `STUDENT_INDEX` **must be a positive integer** 1, 2, 3, …​

 Example:
-* `addnote n/Get back to jeff on streams li/1 si/2` adds a note for the 2nd student in the 1st lesson.
+* `addnote n/Get back to jeff on streams li/1 si/2` adds a note for the 2nd student within the 1st lesson in your lesson list.
-* `addnote n/Get back to the class on streams li/1` adds a note for the 1st lesson.
+* `addnote n/Get back to the class on streams li/2` adds a note for the 2nd lesson in your lesson list.

 ### Deleting a note from a lesson : `deletenote`